 Vernon "Ted" Gott

 Ted Gott is a certified AP Consultant with experience conducting Pre-AP and AP Calculus workshops for the College Board and as an AP Calculus reader.
-He has been teaching all levels of math at Southern High School in Harwood, Maryland for 41 years, serves as the chair of the math department, and teaches AP Calculus BC.
-Ted has been a College Board consultant for eight years, delivering workshops and summer institutes in all areas of Pre-AP Math and Vertical Teams around the country, including the College Board Annual Conference.
+He recently retired after teaching all levels of math at Southern High School in Harwood, Maryland for 42 years, serving as the chair of the math department, and teaching AP Calculus AB and BC.
+Ted has been a College Board consultant for nine years, delivering workshops and summer institutes in all areas of Pre-AP Math and Vertical Teams around the country, including the College Board Annual Conference.
 He has a B.A. in mathematics from Washington College.

-Starting his teaching career in Australia, Reg Hahne immigrated to America and continued his teaching career in the Howard County Public School System in Maryland.
-He is now at Reservoir High School, where he is the Instructional Team Leader for the Science, Technology, Engineering and Math (STEM) cluster.
-With 35 years as a classroom teacher, Reg's experience covers the gamut of instructional levels and disciplines, from kindergarten through college.
+Starting his teaching career in Australia, Reg Hahne immigrated to America and continued his career in the Howard County Public School System, where he retired in 2013.
+He now shares his expertise continuing as a consultant to the College Board and Howard County Public School System.
+With 37 years' experience as a classroom teacher, Reg's expertise covers the gamut of instructional levels and disciplines from kindergarten through college.
 Reg has been an AP reader and College Board consultant for over a decade.
 He was also a member of the AP Development Committee from 2002 to 2006.

-Geri Hastings has been a high school social studies teacher in Baltimore County, MD since 1974, an AP U.S. History teacher since 1983, and Social Studies Department Chairman at Catonsville High School since 1998.
+Geri Hastings is a member of the AP U.S. History Test Development Committee for the re-designed AP U.S. History course and the lead trainer and a curriculum developer for AP U.S. History Consultants who will be teaching about the new course and exam.
+She has been a high school social studies teacher in Baltimore County, MD since 1974, an AP U.S. History teacher since 1983, and Social Studies Department Chairman at Catonsville High School since 1998.
+A member of the steering committee for the AP National Conferences in 2012 and 2013, she was also a member of the Advanced Placement (AP®) U.S. History Curriculum Development & Assessment Committee (CDAC) that revised the AP U.S. History Curriculum that will be implemented during the 2014-2015 academic year.
 The National Council for the Social Studies named her Outstanding Secondary Social Studies Teacher of the Year for 2003-2004 and the Daughters of the American Revolution named her as their Outstanding National U.S. History Teacher of the Year for 2004-2005.
-Ms. Hastings has taught an AP U.S. History Summer Institute since 1995 at Maryland's Goucher College and has conducted summer institutes for Wilkes University in Pennsylvania, the University of the Virgin Islands, St. Croix, the Bellevue, WA School District, Texas Christian University, and the American Institute for History Education.
-In addition she is a Question Leader for the AP U.S. History Exam grading and a workshop consultant for College Board programs in AP U.S. History and Pre-AP Social Studies.
-A member of the steering committee for the AP National Conferences in 2012 and 2013, she is also a member of the Advanced Placement (AP®) U.S. History Curriculum Development & Assessment Committee (CDAC) that is working on the revised AP Curriculum to be implemented during the 2014-2015 academic year.
-Ms. Hastings graduated summa cum laude with a degree in history from St. Bonaventure University, Olean, New York and received a Masters + 60 credits in U.S. History from New York University.
+Geri has taught at the AP U.S. History Summer Institutes at Goucher College in MD since 1995, Texas Christian University since 2011 and has conducted AP and Pre-AP summer institutes for Goucher College in Maryland, Wilkes University in Pennsylvania, the University of the Virgin Islands, St. Croix, the Bellevue, WA School District, and the American Institute for History Education.
+She also has worked on and edited a number of publications relating to AP U.S. History.
+She is a Question Leader for the AP U.S. History Exam grading and a workshop consultant for College Board programs in AP U.S. History and Pre-AP Social Studies.
+Geri graduated summa cum laude with a degree in history from St. Bonaventure University, Olean, New York and received a Masters + 60 credits in U.S. History from New York University.

 John Hnatow, Jr.

-Ane Lintvedt has taught European and world history at McDonogh School in suburban Baltimore for over 25 years, and is currently the department chair.
-She has scored both the European and World History AP exams, and has been with the World History AP exam reading as a table leader and question leader since its inception.
-She served on the test development committee for the SAT II in World History, on the College Board AP World Redesign Commission, and is currently a member of the College Board Academic Advisory Board.
+Ane Lintvedt has taught AP and on-level World history (and other courses) at McDonogh School in suburban Baltimore for over 25 years and is currently the department chair.
+She has scored both the World and European History AP exams and has been with the World History AP exam reading as a table leader and question leader since its inception.
+She has served on the test development committee for the SAT II in World History, on the College Board AP World Redesign Commission, as a College Board consultant, and is currently a member of the College Board Academic Advisory Board.
 Ane has written instructor's guides and student guides for several of the texts used in AP World History, has written many articles and papers on world history topics and pedagogy, and has presented papers at conferences of the World History Association, the National Council for the Social Studies, and the American Historical Association.
-Currently, she is on the board of directors of World History Connected: An E-journal of Teaching and Learning.

-Dr. Robert McMahan is Professor of Music and Coordinator of Music Theory and Composition Studies, as well as the Accordion Major, at The College of New Jersey.
+Dr. Robert McMahan is Professor of Music and Chair of the Music Department, as well as Coordinator of Music Theory and Composition Studies and the Accordion Major, at The College of New Jersey.
 A graduate of the Peabody Institute of The Johns Hopkins University (BM, MM, DMA) and St. John's College, he taught for many years at the Peabody Preparatory School, Towson University, Essex Community College, The College of Notre Dame, and the University of Maryland, Baltimore County.
 He is an award-winning composer, noted and recorded classical accordionist, and published music researcher.
 He has served as an AP reader and question leader for the AP Music Theory Examination and conducted numerous AP Music Theory high school consultancies in Maryland, Delaware, New Jersey, Pennsylvania, Virginia, and New York.

 Rafael Moyano teaches at the Berkeley Carroll School in Brooklyn, New York.
 He is an 18-year veteran reader of the AP Spanish Language Exam, having served as reader, table leader, and for the past six years, question leader for the College Board's AP Spanish Exams.
 He is a graduate of SUNY College at Oneonta and received his M.A. in Spanish literature from the University of California at Davis.
 For the last 15 years Rafael has taught AP Spanish Language and Literature courses for secondary school teachers through the Summer Institute at the Taft Educational Center.
 Rafael has served as a consultant and editor of several widely-used Spanish Pre-AP and AP textbooks.
 He is currently an active member of the Curriculum Development and Assessment Committee for the new AP Spanish exam.